doctor-g/preproduction_Sp24/schedule.md

 - Project work session

 ## Thursday, March 14
+### Prepare
+- Complete a self- and peer-evaluation
 ### Meeting
 - Project work session

 ## Tuesday, March 19
 ### Prepare
-- A brief status report for the whole studio
+- A brief status report from each team for the whole studio
 ### Meeting
 - Present your status report
 - Project work session